 When pitching an exclusive story, start off by including “exclusive” in your subject line, and be sure to note that the information you’re sharing is under embargo until the date you will make your announcement.
 If they decide to run with the story, you’ll need to work closely with them to keep them in the loop.
 It’s crucial to coordinate timing on an exclusive to make sure the reporter is ready to publish their story as soon as your client makes the announcement.

 5) Follow Up

 Every PR pro knows the value of following up on a pitch.
 However, journalists’ responses to follow-ups can range from “Thanks so much for following up, I missed your previous note!” to “please do not follow up.
 If I don’t respond the first time, I’m not interested.”
 There are a few important rules to follow to make sure you’re not annoying the person on the receiving end of your follow-up:

-Reporters are busy people typically working with tight deadlines.
-Always be respectful of a their time.
-If a they pass on your story, don’t bother them about it again.
+- Reporters are busy people typically working with tight deadlines.
+Always be respectful of their time.
+If they pass on your story, don’t bother them about it again.

 Now you’re ready to get started!
 Remember, the best way to avoid the most common pitching mistakes is to always treat reporters with respect and always be polite.
 If you do this well enough, you’ll start to build trust and eventually create lasting relationships with journalists, making it easy to work on future stories with them.

 Are we missing any important pitching rules you would have included?
-Tweet us @BIGfishmarket and let us know!
+Tweet us @BIGfishPR and let us know!